User Guide

 Set the UTC offset

 The user can change the UTC offset by pressing the U key.
 The default value is 0, which means the UTC offset is null.
-The NTP time returned by any server does not know about timezones, so the SidecarT board needs to know the UTC offset to be able to convert the UTC time to the local time.
+The NTP time returned by any server does not know about timezones, so the Multi-device needs to know the UTC offset to be able to convert the UTC time to the local time.
 The UTC offset is expressed in positive or negative hours.

 Also note that the Atari ST does not know about timezones either, so the RTC time will be the local time of the Atari ST.